Last Updated on

 In some parts of the US, the earlier versions of the strawberry shortcake were served hot with butter and sweetened cream.
 According to Wikipedia again, “it wasn’t until 1910 that French pastry chefs replaced the topping with heavy whipped cream.”

-Mix the dry ingredients in a bowl, chop the cold butter into small pieces, give them to the bowl and stir with a butter knife to make sure that the butter cubes are coated in flour.
+- Mix the dry ingredients in a bowl, chop the cold butter into small pieces, add them to the bowl.
+Stir with a butter knife to make sure that the butter cubes are coated in flour.
 Continue by cutting the butter into the flour mixture.

 How to cut the butter into flour?